 But, why is this necessary?

-To answer to that question, we must go all the way back to the beginning of human history; back to the time when Adam and Eve disobeyed God.
+To answer to that question, we must go all the way back to the beginning of human history; back to the time when Adam and Eve disobeyed God in the Garden of Eden.
 That’s when their spirits, as well as those of all of their future descendants, died because their sin caused them to be separated or cut off from God.
 This meant that every human being who would ever live, with the exception of Jesus Christ, would be born spiritually dead—or, with a spirit cut off from its source of life in God.

 In his book, The Spiritual Man, Watchman Nee explains what is meant when we speak about this state of spiritual death…